PHI-group/phi-group.github.io/resources.md

 The source code of the basic version of PHI-pipe can be downloaded at: ....
 Here is a user's manual.

-WeProMRITM is our implementation of a user-friendly website for automatical, parallel processing of multimodal brain MRI data.
+WeProMRIn<sup>TM</sup>=n+1 is our implementation of a user-friendly website for automatical, parallel processing of multimodal brain MRI data.
 The pro-version of PHI-pipe with more functionalities underlies this website.
 Due to limited compuational resources, please contact us for accessing WeProMRI website.
 A tutorial for using WeProMRI is here

 ## gRAICAR
 gRAICAR is a Matlab package for data-driven subject community detection based on functional networks.